happydrew/theforgecalculator/README.md

 ### Real-Time Calculations

 Get instant results as you add or remove ores.
 No waiting, no delays—just immediate, accurate forging predictions.

+### Complete Variant Breakdown (Industry-Leading!)

+We're the **only forge calculator** that displays individual statistics for every weapon and armor variant.
+While other calculators show generic estimates, we provide:

+- Exact damage, DPS, and defense for each variant (Dragon Slayer, Crusader Sword, Dark Knight Armor, etc.)
+- Automatic identification of the best variant with visual highlighting
+- Full range calculations showing your best-case and worst-case scenarios
+- Drop rate transparency so you know the odds of getting each variant

+This unique feature gives you **unmatched accuracy** in planning your forges and understanding the true potential of your ore combinations.

 ### Comprehensive Trait Analysis